Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Boundary amenability

 \begin{proof}[Proof of Theorem~\ref{theo:exactness}] Recall that $\horox$ denotes the horofunction compactification of $X$.
 As $X$ is a complete metric space \cite[Theorem~I.7.19]{BH}, Proposition~\ref{prop:horo-partition} yields a Borel $G$-equivariant map $\horox\to X\cup\partial_\infty X$.
 Denote by $\cals(X)$ the countable collection of all simplices of $X$.
 Then there is a Borel $G$-equivariant map $X\to\Prob(\cals(X))$, sending a point $x$ to the Dirac measure at the unique simplex of minimal dimension that contains $x$.
 Also, Proposition~\ref{prop:proba-on-edges} yields an asymptotically equivariant sequence of Borel maps $\partial_\infty X\to\Prob(\cals(X))$.
 Combining the above maps, we get an asymptotically equivariant sequence of Borel maps $\nu_n:\horox\to\Prob(\cals(X))$.

 By assumption, the $G$-stabilizer of every vertex of $X$ is boundary amenable.
-As boundary amenability is stable under subgroups (as follows from \cite[Proposition~11]{Oza}), we deduce that the $G$-stabilizer of every element of $\cals(X)$ is boundary amenable.
+As boundary amenability is stable under subgroups (as follows from \cite[Proposition~11]{Oza}) and finite-index extensions (see e.g.\ \cite{KW}), we deduce that the $G$-stabilizer of every element of $\cals(X)$ is boundary amenable.
 As $\horox$ is compact Hausdorff and $\cals(X)$ is countable, it thus follows from \cite[Proposition~C.1]{Kid-memoir} (attributed to Ozawa) that $G$ is boundary amenable. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{theo:amenability-boundary}] Our assumption that edge stabilizers are amenable implies that the stabilizer of every element of $\cals^{\ge 1}(X)$ is amenable.
-As $\cals^{\ge 1}(X)$ is countable, Theorem~\ref{theo:amenability-boundary} thus follows from Proposition~\ref{prop:proba-on-edges} together with \cite[Proposition~2.11]{BGH} (which is a consequence of \cite[Proposition~11]{Oza}). \end{proof}
+As $\cals^{\ge 1}(X)$ is countable, Theorem~\ref{theo:amenability-boundary} thus follows from Proposition~\ref{prop:proba-on-edges} together with \cite[Proposition~2.12]{BGH} (which is a consequence of \cite[Proposition~11]{Oza}). \end{proof}